 Ephesus

-The Apostle Paul came to the city of Ephesus after Apollos had preached there.
+The Apostle Paul came to Ephesus after Apollos had preached there.
 Apollos had won about twelve people to the Lord during his evangelistic crusade.
 It was now time for an apostle to come and establish those believers.
 Paul met the twelve and noticed something.
 He asked a question.
 Let me show you the passage.

 Acts 19:1-7